genesys/bold360-mobile-docs-android/docs/chat-configuration/tracking-events/forms.md

 2. **Configure over prechat form**, via language selector field.
 Dynamically change the language of the current ongoing chat.

 ### Language field
-In order to enable the user, change the chat language over the prechat form, the following `Admin console` configurations, should be set.
+In order to enable users to change the default configured chat language, over the prechat form, the following `Admin console` configurations, should be set.

 - Language field should be checked for the accounts Chat window.
 ![]({{'/assets/images/language-field-check.png' | relative_url}})